-The following table shows the function of the ${\bf Fn}$ key combined with keys:
+The following table shows the function of the Fn key combined with keys:

-Feature and icon Key Combination Meaning Pow ver Mode Functions Fuel-Gauge display on or off (Only for OS/2 or If you press this key combination, the window for the battery status appears or disappears.
-You can set parameters for battery status in the window.
-Windows users) Note: The Fuel-Gauge program must be activated before you can use this key combination.
+r keys: Feature and icon Key Combination Meaning Power Mode Functions Fuel-Gauge display on or off Fn + F2 (Only for OS/2 or Windows users) If you press this key combination, the window for the battery status appears or disappears.
+You can set parameters for battery status in the window. windows users) Note: The Fuel-Gauge program must be activated before you can use this key combination.
 To activate the Fuel-Gauge program, do the following: Click on Start.
 Move the cursor to Programs, ThinkPad, and then click on Fuel.
-Power mode switching Fn + F11 The processor speed changes as follows: → High Performance → Automatic - +) Customized Power Conservation Functions for Battery Power Standby mode Fn + F3 The computer enters standby mode.
-For more information about this mode "Basic" in the Online User's Guide.
+Power mode switching Fn + F11 During battery-power operation, the processor speed changes as follows: → High Performance → Automatic ¬ Customized Power Conservat ion Functions for Battery Power Standby mode Fn + F3 The computer enters standby mode.
+For more information about this mode \implies "Basic" in the Online User's Guide .
 Suspend mode Fn + F4 The computer enters suspend mode.
-For more information about this mode "Basic" in the Online User's Guide.
-Hibernation mode Fn F12 The computer enters hibernation mode.
-For more + 4 information about this mode "Basic" in the Online User's Guide .
-Other Functions Switching between the LCD and the external monitor Fn + F7 Computer output is displayed in the following order when an external monitor is attached.
-External LCD + Display External Display
+For more information about this mode \implies "Basic" in the Online User's Guide .
+Hibernation mode Fn + F12 The computer enters hibernation mode.
+For more information about this mode \rightarrow "Basic" in the Online User's Guide .
+(Other Functions Switching between the LCD and the external monitor Fn + F7 Computer output is displayed in the following order when an external monitor is attached.
+External LCD + LCD LCD LCD